thekakamask/Cupcake/README.md

 ## 🚀 **Features**
    -🛒 **Customizing Orders**
-      - Quantity: Select from quantity options (1, 6 or 12 cupcakes).
+      - **Quantity**: Select from quantity options (1, 6 or 12 cupcakes).
-      - Flavors: Choose from several flavors like vanilla, chocolate, or salted caramel.
+      - **Flavors**: Choose from several flavors like vanilla, chocolate, or salted caramel.
-      - Pickup Date: Schedule a pickup date (with surcharge for same-day pickup).
+      - **Pickup Date**: Schedule a pickup date (with surcharge for same-day pickup).
    - 💲 **Dynamic Price Calculation**
       - The total price is automatically calculated based on the quantity selected and the pickup date.
       - Prices are formatted to fit the local currency.
    - 📝 **Order Summary**
       - View a complete summary of your order, including quantity, flavor, pickup date, and total price.
       - Options to confirm or cancel the order.
+   - 🗺️ **Screen Navigation**
+      - **Start Screen**: Select the quantity of cupcakes.
+      - **Flavor Screen**: Choose your desired flavor.
+      - **Pickup Screen**: Select a pickup date from the available options.
+      - **Summary Screen**: Review the full order details before confirmation.
    - 🎨 **Modern Interface**
       - Built with Jetpack Compose for a smooth, declarative user experience.
       - Integration of Material 3 for an aesthetic and coherent design.

-## 🛠️ Tech Stack
+## 🛠️ **Tech Stack**
    - **Kotlin**: Modern and concise language.
    - **Jetpack Compose**: Declarative UI Toolkit for Android.
    - **Material 3**: Modern and accessible user interface.
    - **StateFlow**: Reactive state management for real-time updates.
    - **ViewModel**: MVVM architecture to separate business logic from user interface.
+   - **Navigation Component**: For seamless screen transitions.

-## 📦 Project Structure
+## 📦 **Project Structure**
 **Packages**:
 1. **Data**:
-   - Defines data needed for orders, such as available flavors and quantity options.
+   - Defines the data needed for orders, such as available flavors and quantity options.
-   - Contains the OrderUiState template to manage order status.
+   - Includes OrderUiState to manage order status.
-2. **Ui/**:
+2. **Ui**:
-      - Implements the user interface with Jetpack Compose components.
+   - Implements the user interface using Jetpack Compose.
-      - Contains screens like StartOrderScreen, SelectOptionScreen, and OrderSummaryScreen.
+   - Contains key screens such as:
+      - **StartOrderScreen**: Allows users to select the quantity of cupcakes.
+      - **SelectOptionScreen**: Enables flavor and pickup date selection.
+      - **OrderSummaryScreen**: Displays the full summary of the order.
-      - Manages navigation and user interactions.
+   - Manages navigation between screens using the Navigation Component.
-3. **Viewmodel/**:
+3. **Components**:
+   - Contains reusable composables like FormattedPriceLabel.
+   - Defines enumerations for navigation (CupcakeScreenEnum).
+4. **Viewmodel**:
-      - Contains OrderViewModel, which handles business logic and calculates the total price based on selections.
+   - Contains OrderViewModel, which:
+      - Manages the state of the order.
+      - Calculates prices dynamically.
+      - Handles order resets and updates.

-## 🚀 How to Play
+## 🚀 **How to Use**
-1. **Launch the App**: Open Cupcake App on a device or emulator.
+1. Launch the App: Open the Cupcake App on a device or emulator.
-2. **Personalize your Order**:
+2. Personalize Your Order:
-      - Select the quantity of cupcakes you want
+   - Choose the number of cupcakes you want.
-      - Choose a flavor and pickup date.
+   - Select a flavor and pickup date.
+3. Review Your Order:
-3. **Confirm or Cancel**: View your order summary, then confirm or cancel as needed.
+   - View the order summary, including the total price.
+   - Confirm or cancel as needed.
-4. **Enjoy**: Keep playing with the app to test different control configurations!
+4. Enjoy: Experiment with different configurations to explore the app's features!